 And future electric powered vehicles will offer more impressive cost savings, price, and performance for drivers from Miami, to Toronto to Los Angeles.
 The much awaited Tesla Model 3 has some outstanding features which you can hear in the video below.

 Tesla will be producing their lithium ion batteries in Nevada at their Gigafactory location.

 “Tesla’s mission is to accelerate the world’s transition to sustainable energy.
 To achieve that goal, we must produce electric vehicles in sufficient volume to force change in the automobile industry.
 With a planned production rate of 500,000 cars per year in the latter half of this decade, Tesla alone will require today’s entire worldwide production of lithium ion batteries.
 The Tesla Gigafactory was born of necessity and will supply enough batteries to support our projected vehicle demand.” from the Tesla website.

 No one has pursued the dream of the electric vehicle with more passion than Elon Musk.
 Now here’s a US start up entrepreneur that’s caught everyone’s imagination and his comments and business goals carry a lot of respect from drivers, scientists, investors and eco-conscious legislators.
 Musk is making us believe in the electric power dream so many have had for decades.

-Check out my real estate forecasts for 2017 including separate outlooks for the San Diego housing market, Los Angeles housing market, San Francisco housing and apartment market, Toronto housing market, and New York housing market.
+Check out Housing Market trends including separate outlooks for the San Diego housing market , Los Angeles housing market, San Francisco housing and apartment market, Toronto housing market, Miami market, and New York housing market.
 Check out insurance quotes for your new electric vehicle and find the best car insurance rates.